 |9:30 p.m.||Lights Out|

 Resident campers live in dormitory buildings on campus.
 Campers sleep in bunk beds and have their own drawers and closet space.
 Typically, there are two or three campers per room.
 Camp counselors care for small dorm groups and live in separate rooms in the same hallway.
 Counselors take time to connect with each camper in their group and supervise and attend to their needs throughout the morning and evening.
 Qualified and enthusiastic, our counselors help students prep for the day and create a warm, supportive atmosphere for campers.
 Learning to live, work and play happily with others is a high priority at OVS.
 Guided by caring counselors, campers thrive on the responsibility and routine of a summer camp day!
-More information about resident life, as well as pack list and general rules, can be found in the 2019 Camper Handbook.
+More information about resident life, as well as pack list and general rules, can be found in the Camper Handbook, which will be available on Feb.
+1.

 Ojai Valley School is fully accredited by the Western Association of Schools and Colleges (WASC), the National Association of Independent Schools (NAIS), the California Association of Independent Schools (CAIS), the Western Association of Independent Camps (WAIC), and the American Camp Association (ACA), and meets the highest standards for excellence.